sadekar-onkar/tierslieux_ddps/README.md

-# TiersLieu: What do people think about them?
+# Tiers-Lieux: comparing the way places define themselves and how they are talked about on Twitter

 ## Background and context